 WALK HIGHLIGHTS: Mam Tor trig point, Hollins Cross, spectacular views, Broken Road, Blue Johns Cavern.

-HOW LONG DOES IT TAKE: With kids, allow a good 2.5 to 3 hours.
+HOW LONG DOES IT TAKE: With young kids, allow a good 2.5 to 3 hours.

 FACILITIES: The nearest public toilets and facilities are in Castleton.